 52.013 Currant Clearwing feeding hole, Skircoat Green allotments, Feb.19th 2014.
 Whilst pottering about on the plot I noticed a rather obvious hole in this twig of my Red Currant bush.
-I took a good few inches of it either side of the hole and split it in half.
+I cut a good few inches of it either side of the hole and split it in half.
 Below you can see the results!

 52.013 Currant Clearwing larva, Skircoat Green allotments, Feb.19th 2014.

 52.013 Currant Clearwing adult and empty pupal case, Apr.
 5th 2014.
 Just a day late from my 2 weeks prediction.
 A satisfying little project this one.

 52.013 Currant Clearwing (female) one of five at Skircoat Green allotments, June 18th 07.
-Occurs annually here from 2007 onwards in very small numbers, in some years just one has been noted.
+It occured annually here from 2007 onwards in very small numbers, in some years just one has been noted.
 We took on the plot in 2006 and I made sure there were a few currant bushes around in the hope of attracting this species and lo and behold two years later I was getting one or two on my own patch.

-48.001 Nettle-tap, Bankhouse wood, May 4th 2014.
+48.001 Nettle-tap at Bankhouse wood, May 4th 2014.
 A field observation.

 48.001 Nettle Tap, Bankhouse wood, May 26th 2014.
 This one was nectaring on a buttercup and visually demonstrates how useful they are for pollinating plants.

 19.005 Cotton-grass Fanner (Glyphipterix haworthana), pupa, Apr.
 13th 2014.
 Of the eight seedheads collected and teased apart I found that four contained larval tubes, two of which were tenanted with larvae.
 One however was parasitised and the wasp pupa was soon "discarded".
 The other went on to produce this pupa with it's characteristic thorny, stunted rear end.

 19.005 Cotton-grass Fanner (Glyphipterix haworthana), feeding sign on Common Cotton-grass, Norland moor, Feb.10th 2011.

 19.003 Plain Fanner (Glyphipterix fuscoviridella), one of a dozen or so flying by day at Mayroyd moor, Hebden Bridge, May 20th 08.
 Captured by day.
-This rush loving moth has also been recorded once at Norland moor in May 2010.